Anna Pigeon (TV series)

-Anna Pigeon is an American-Canadian drama television series based on the novels by Nevada Barr.
-USA Network has ordered the series from Cineflix Studios and December Films.
-Tracy Spiridakos has been set as the lead of the series, from showrunner Morwyn Brebner, set to premiere in 2026.
+Anna Pigeon is a Canadian-American crime drama television series, based on the novels of the same name by Nevada Barr.
+It is created by Morwyn Brebner, with Tracy Spiridakos playing the titular character.
+The series premiered on August 7, 2026, on USA Network (United States) and Crave (Canada).

 Premise

-Anna Pigeon is a former city slicker who became a park ranger after a devastating loss changed the trajectory of her life forever.
+Anna Pigeon is a former city slicker who became a National Park Service park ranger after a devastating loss changed the trajectory of her life forever.
 While Anna tries to outrun her demons, her focus turns to solving crimes that have taken place within national park grounds, no matter who or what gets in her way.